OmentaElvis/labt/doc/LuaAPI.md

 - `<module>`:
 	If set to true, LABt treats the SDK package as a Lua module.
 	In this mode, the package must include an `init.lua` file.
-	If parsing command line args, the init script must define a global `run` function that will be called with commandline args.
+	If parsing command line args, the init script must define a `run` function that will be called with commandline args.
 	`<command>` tag then pecifies the subcommand that triggers the execution of this module.

 - `<command>`: